Kylie Bivens

 Kylie Elizabeth Bivens (born October 24, 1978) is an American former professional soccer player who featured as a defender and midfielder and was a member of the United States women's national soccer team.
 She represented the United States at the 2003 FIFA Women's World Cup.

-Early life
+Early life and education

 Bivens, a native of Claremont, California, attended Santa Clara University where she featured on the women's soccer team.

 Career

-Prior to joining the Women's United Soccer Association, Bivens played for the California Storm.
+Before joining the Women's United Soccer Association, Bivens played for the California Storm.
 She was selected in the second round of the 2000 WUSA Draft by the Atlanta Beat as the 16th overall selection.

 Career statistics

 Club

 These statistics are incomplete and currently represent a portion of Bivens's career.